 Between now and the week of the scheduled Democratic National Convention later this month, August 17-20,

 the former Vice-President is tasked with making one of the most important decisions in his lifetime.
 While speculation runs rampant about who he will ultimately choose as his vice-presidential running mate, he would be wise to pump the brakes on selecting a woman of color.
-To be clear here, lest anyone thinks otherwise, the issue isn’t with women and/or their color.
+To be clear, lest anyone thinks otherwise, the issue here isn’t with women and/or their race…

 Sadly, our country isn’t quite ready just yet for any woman, no matter how qualified she may be to be merely a heartbeat away from the presidency.
-Are there qualified women of color capable of exceeding the electorate’s leadership expectations?
+Are there qualified women capable of bold & dynamic leadership on the national scene and world stage?
 Yes, absolutely, without a doubt.

-Is the full electorate ready to vote for her?
-Personally, where I am ready for qualified women to emerge in leadership roles on the national landscape, I doubt my sentiments are shared by a large percentage of the full-electorate across the nation…thus my bold prediction…
+Is the full electorate ready to vote for a female just a mere heartbeat away from the presidency?
+Personally, where I am ready for women to emerge in leadership roles on the national landscape, I doubt my sentiments are shared by a large percentage of the full-electorate across the nation…thus my bold prediction…

-President Trump will easily win re-election this November with a landslide victory, if former Vice-President Joe Biden chooses anyone else—male or female—to be his vice-presidential running mate other than current New York Governor Andrew Cuomo.
-It’s time for the Democrats to choose wisely, or be content with holding nothing more than a mere Pep Rally later this month.
+President Trump will easily win re-election this November with a landslide victory, especially if former Vice-President Joe Biden chooses a female to be his vice-presidential running mate.
+It’s time for the Democrats to choose wisely in the context of the times we live in, or be content with holding nothing more than a mere Pep Rally later this month.

-*Disclaimer: The above sentiments are solely based upon my own personal calculations & analysis of the current political winds swirling about our nation, and are in no way supported by Governor Andrew Cuomo & Vice-President Joe Biden.
-Again, there are more than 100+ women in our country more than capable & qualified to lead our nation forward.
-Hopefully, one day real soon racists & misogynistic attitudes will face extinction from our national character rather than continue as loathsome reminders amid business as usual.
+*Disclaimer: The above sentiments are solely based upon my own personal analysis of the current political winds swirling about our nation.
+Again, there are more than 1,000.000+ women in our country more than capable & qualified to lead our nation forward.
+Hopefully, one day after this year’s election, racists & misogynistic attitudes will face extinction from our national character rather than continue as loathsome reminders amid business as usual